 10. Rock Garden with Native Plants

-A rock garden is a practical and aesthetic option for sloped backyards, especially in areas with poor soil.
+A rock garden, inspired by wildflower garden ideas, is a practical and aesthetic option for sloped backyards, especially in areas with poor soil.
 By placing a variety of rocks and boulders throughout the slope, you create natural sections where native, low-maintenance plants can thrive.
 Native plants require minimal watering and care, making them ideal for hard-to-reach areas.
 Choose hardy succulents, ornamental grasses, or alpine flowers that add color and texture.
 The combination of rocks and plants creates a balanced, low-effort garden that feels organic and visually appealing.

 11. Hillside Bench Overlook